HomeFire Alarm StandardsServicing frequency

 Who Should Service Your Fire Alarm?

-CertificationWhat it MeansWhy it Matters
+CertificationWhat it meansWhy it matters

-BAFE SP203-1Third-party accreditation covering design, installation, commissioning, and maintenanceIndependent assurance that work has been assessed against BS 5839-1
+BAFE SP203-1Third-party accreditation covering design, installation, commissioning, and maintenance of fire alarm systemsGives the Responsible Person documented assurance that work has been independently assessed against BS 5839-1